 Now that you understand that getting fans can lead to success as well as offers from record labels, let’s delve into various ways to get more fans, and snap up a record deal.

+Want to know how to get a music deal?
 This is where many artists fall short.
 There is little value in releasing one song every 6 months.
 We live in a world where there are thousands of daily releases.
 This means that listeners can have their attention turned if the artists they love don’t release regular music.

 You should be aiming to release a new song every 6-8 weeks on average.
 This might sound like a challenge, but you can make life easier for yourself by planning in advance, and finding yourself a great producer.
 You can alternatively release remixes of previously released songs, acoustic versions, live versions, edited versions etc. It doesn’t all have to be brand new original songs if you find the pace of 6-8 weeks a struggle.